Discovering Conservation Laws using Optimal Transport and Manifold Learning: Discussion

 We have proposed a non-parametric manifold learning method for discovering conservation laws, tested our method on a wide variety of dynamical systems---including complex chaotic systems with multiple phases and high dimensional spatiotemporal dynamics---and also shown how to adapt our approach to incorporate additional structure such as locality and translation symmetry.
-Our method does not assume or construct an explicit model for the system nor require accurate time information like previous approaches \cite{8618963,https://doi.org/10.48550/arxiv.2203.12610}, only relying on the ergodicity of the dynamics modulo the conservation laws (Sec.\ \ref{sec:ergodicity}).
-As a result, our method is also quite robust to measurement noise and can often deal with missing information such as a partially observed phase space (Figs.\ \ref{fig:sho}e--h, Figs.\ \ref{fig:pendulum}e--h, Appendix \ref{apx:additional}).
+While our experiments use dynamical systems with known conserved quantities in order to validate our approach, our method does not require any \emph{a priori} information about the conserved quantities.
+Our method also does not assume or construct an explicit model for the system nor require accurate time information like previous approaches \cite{8618963,https://doi.org/10.48550/arxiv.2203.12610}, only relying on the ergodicity of the dynamics modulo the conservation laws (Sec.~\ref{sec:ergodicity}).
+As a result, our approach is also quite robust to measurement noise and can often deal with missing information such as a partially observed phase space (Figs.~\ref{fig:sho}e--h, Figs.~\ref{fig:pendulum}e--h, Appendix \ref{apx:robust}).